 16. Take the scenic train down to Wellington

 On this scenic 11-hour train journey, you will pass through farmland, spot giant volcanic peaks in Tongariro National Park, and stare in awe at the sparkling ocean along the Kapiti Coast.
-It’s a great way to take in the North Island’s beauty – from the comfort of your train seat with GPS-triggered audio commentary, which you can listen to through the headphones provided.
+It’s a great way to take in some of the North Island’s most beautiful places – from the comfort of your train seat with GPS-triggered audio commentary, which you can listen to through the headphones provided.